quasarframework/quasar/docs/src/pages/quasar-cli-vite/convert-to-quasar-cli-with-vite.md

 There are property changes in `build`, `devServer`, and all Quasar Modes (pwa, ssr, etc).
 The props are detailed in the [quasar.config file](/quasar-cli-vite/quasar-config-file) page.
 You will have to manually port your configuration to the Quasar CLI with Vite architecture.

+#### TypeScript Aliases

+If you are using TypeScript and defined custom path aliases in `tsconfig.json > compilerOptions > paths`, they will no longer be processed automatically.
+See [Folder aliases | Handling Vite](quasar-cli-vite/handling-vite#folder-aliases) for available ways to handle this.

 ### Step 5: Browser compatibility

-A Quasar CLI with Webpack project relies on `/package.json > browserslist` to specify which browsers you are targetting.
+A Quasar CLI with Webpack project relies on `/package.json > browserslist` to specify which browsers you are targeting.
 That property no longer has any meaning.
 Projects managed by Quasar CLI with Vite work completely different and you might want to check the [Browser Compatibility](/quasar-cli-vite/browser-compatibility) page.

 ### Step 6: SSR related